RichardByrne95/CI-MS4-TuckIn/README.md

 ### Django Math Filters

-In order use multiplication and division in the Django templating language (without the result return a rounded integer), [Django Math Filters](https://pypi.org/project/django-mathfilters/) was installed to allow this functionality.
-Specifically, it was required for the creation of the star ratings underneath each restaurant card in restaurants.html.
+In order use multiplication and division in the Django templating language (without the result returning a rounded integer), [Django Math Filters](https://pypi.org/project/django-mathfilters/) was installed to allow this functionality.
+Specifically, it was required for the creation of the star ratings underneath each restaurant card in 'restaurants.html'.

 ### Custom Django Template Filters